 This is a guest post written by my friend Zoë.
 She makes quilts!
+Today she is sharing her Blue and White Postage Stamp Quilt Tutorial here on the blog.
 Her online store is called Zoë Dawn Quilts.
 Go check her out!

 Hi friends of Mavis!

 I recently made a quilt for Mavis and what fun I had!
 She asked if I could take pictures along the way so if you’ve been curious about the quilt making process, look no further.

 First I received a package in the mail.
 In it were thousands of patches Mavis had cut as well as fabric options for the quilt backing.
 I love the prints she chose!